What to Know About Tulum Mexico: Vital Info No One Tells You

-However, we discovered a side of Tulum no one told us about.
-From ATMs that never dispensed money, to countless mosquito bites, my hope is this post will inform you of the things that surprised us most so your expectation can be better managed than ours was.
+We discovered a side of Tulum no one told us about.
+From ATMs that never dispensed money to hidden cenotes and countless Tulum mosquitos, our hope is this post will inform you of the things that surprised us most so your expectation can be better managed than ours was.

 Disclosure: There are affiliate links in this post, which means we may earn a small commission if you click the link and proceed with a purchase, at no cost to you.
 We truly only recommend hotels, products, and services we personally use.
 As Amazon Associates, we earn from qualifying purchases.